STEllAR-GROUP/blaze_tensor/README.md

 In order to use BlazeTensor you will need a proper installation of the [Blaze library](https://bitbucket.org/blaze-lib/blaze/src).
 Please see [here](https://bitbucket.org/blaze-lib/blaze/wiki/Configuration%20and%20Installation) for instructions on how to install it.
+Please note that you will need a very recent version (preferrably top of master) of Blaze.
 If you want to run the BlazeTensor tests you will also need the Blaze source directory.

 1. Clone this repository
 2. Create a build directory